 Parsnips are related to carrots, and they taste a little like a carrot but, maybe a bit sweeter.
 With their cream coloured flesh, they don't have the beta carotene that carrots have.
-Parsnips, however, are a very good source of potassium and folate, and are higher in fibre than potatoes.
+Parsnips, however, are an excellent source of potassium and folate, and are higher in fibre than potatoes.

 Although parsnips are not always a staple in a lot of kitchens, be sure to not overlook them.
 You'll find parsnips in any grocery store.
 When cooked and pureed, this vegetable has an earthy, slightly sweet and nutty flavour and a creamy texture, and they are a fresh alternative to starchy potatoes.
 Add parsnip to any roasted root vegetable dish, (they're delicious roasted alongside carrots).
-They are also a good addition to soups and stews.
+They are also a wonderful addition to soups and stews.

 Parsnip puree is a tasty, nutritious and really easy to make side dish.
 Fresh chopped parsley (which is also related to the parsnip), and a hint of nutmeg are perfect flavour accents.